huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-## STATE THE FUNCTION OF THE LUNGS.
+## WHAT'S THE FUNCTION OF THE LUNGS?

 {{% fragment %}}